 \section{Dissipation Analysis of Neural Networks}

-Prior to presenting the direct parameterization of Lipschitz-bounded CNNs in Section \ref{sec:parameterization}, in this section, we address Problem \ref{problem-ana} of characterizing $(Q,R)$-Lipschitz NNs by LMIs.
-In Subsection~\ref{sec:dissipative_layers}, we first discuss incrementally dissipative layers followed by Subsection~\ref{sec:statespace}, wherein we introduce state space representations of the Roesser type for convolutions.
-In Subsection~\ref{sec:QCs_slope_restriction}, we then state quadratic constraints for slope-restricted nonlinearities and discuss layer-wise LMIs that certify dissipativity for the layers and \eqref{eq:lipschitz} for the CNN in Subsection~\ref{sec:layerwise_LMIs}, followed by stating the semidefinite program for Lipschitz constant estimation in Subsection~\ref{sec:SDP} based on \cite{pauli2024lipschitz}.
+Prior to presenting the direct parameterization of Lipschitz-bounded CNNs in Section \ref{sec:parameterization}, we address Problem \ref{problem-ana} of characterizing $(Q,R)$-Lipschitz NNs by LMIs in this section.
+In Subsection~\ref{sec:dissipative_layers}, we first discuss incrementally dissipative layers, followed by Subsection~\ref{sec:statespace}, wherein we introduce state space representations of the Roesser type for convolutions.
+In Subsection~\ref{sec:QCs_slope_restriction}, we then state quadratic constraints for slope-restricted nonlinearities and discuss layer-wise LMIs that certify dissipativity for the layers and \eqref{eq:lipschitz} for the CNN in Subsection~\ref{sec:layerwise_LMIs}.
 Throughout this section, where possible, we drop layer indices for improved readability.
-The subscript ``$-$'' refers to the previous layer, for example $c$ is short for $c_k$ and $c_-$ is short for $c_{k-1}$.
+The subscript ``$-$'' refers to the previous layer; for example, $c$ is short for $c_k$, and $c_-$ is short for $c_{k-1}$.